afragen/git-updater/README.md

 ![Remote Management Tab](./assets/screenshot-3.png)

-### REST API for Remote Management
+### RESTful Endpoints for Remote Management

 GitHub Updater also supports other customized continuous integration workflows.
 It is possible to integrate with other services than those discussed above.
-For this, the REST API is available in GitHub Updater to update themes and plugins to the latest version from their repositories.
+For this, the RESTful endpoints are available in GitHub Updater to update themes and plugins to the latest version from their repositories.

-On the Remote Management tab, you will see a URL that serves as the endpoint for this API.
+On the Remote Management tab, you will see a URL that serves as the endpoint for this.
 This url will look something like this:

     http://localhost/wordpress/wp-admin/admin-ajax.php?action=github-updater-update&key=76bb2b7c819c36ee37292b6978a4ad61